Cabbage roll: Ukraine

 In Ukraine, the filling of holubtsi varies throughout the country.
 In the Carpathian region corn grits are used, whereas in the Poltava area buckwheat groats are preferred.
 The cereal is lightly cooked, mixed with fried onions, shkvarky (pork cracklings) or raw minced meat.
 The mixture is combined with spices and seasonings, and is then used as the filling for steamed fresh or pickled cabbage leaves.
 In spring cabbage leaves are often replaced with fresh beetroot leaves, and in the southwest – with fresh young grape leaves.
 The holubtsi are lightly fried and then stewed with sour cream, or tomato, mushroom or some other sauce.
 During Lenten periods this might be water mixed with kvas, while at other times it might be a meat broth.

 In Left Bank Ukraine and in the south, holubtsi are usually big, made from the entire cabbage leaf, while in the Dniester region and the Carpathians the cabbage leaf is divided into several pieces.
 In the latter regions, cooks who made large holubtsi were considered lazy.
 In Poltava cooks preferred the large holubtsi because they were juicier.
 In most of Ukraine holubtsi were an everyday dish, but in most of Right Bank Ukraine, with the exception of Polissia, they were also included in holiday meals.
 Beginning in the 1920s, holubtsi began to be stuffed with a rice-meat mixture, and, instead of kvas, they began to be cooked in tomato juice, sauce or paste.
 This is the most common way they are prepared nowadays.

 Holubtsi are a popular dish for both everyday meal and as special occasion treat.
-For Sviata Vecheria (Christmas Eve Supper) in many regions of Ukraine holubtsi constitute one of the twelve traditional dishes served on the night.
+For Sviata Vecheria (Christmas Eve supper) in many regions of Ukraine, holubtsi constitute one of the twelve traditional dishes served on the night.
 Only Lenten ingredients are used in this case.Faryna, Natalka (Ed.)
-1976, Ukrainian Canadiana, Ukrainian Women's Association of Canada, Edmonton On occasion of Sviata Vecheria, Boykos and Transcarpathians make Holubtsi from "kryzhavky" (pickled whole heads of cabbage).
+1976, Ukrainian Canadiana, Ukrainian Women's Association of Canada, Edmonton On occasion of Sviata Vecheria, Boykos and Transcarpathians make holubtsi from "kryzhavky" (pickled whole heads of cabbage).
 Into these "pickled" holubtsi they put a stuffing of rice and mushrooms.
-Carpathian-style holubtsi are usually made from fresh cabbage and stuffed with corn grits, or with grated raw potato (Vorokhta, Verkhovyna, Kvasy).
+Carpathian-style holubtsi are usually made from fresh cabbage and stuffed with corn grits, or with grated raw potato (vorokhta, verkhovyna, kvasy).
 These are best served with mushroom gravy.
 To differentiate the different types of holubtsi, they are wrapped into different shapes: corn-filled ones are made into the shape of envelopes, with the edges folded in, potato-filled are simply rolled up.
 A classic Halychian (Galician) Sviata Vecheria dish is holubtsi stuffed with grated potato and served with a mushroom machanka (dipping sauce).

+On 4 May 2023, the cooking of holubtsi, a Ukrainian traditional dish, was inscribed in the National Inventory of Elements of the Intangible Cultural Heritage of Ukraine.